camomile-project/mediaeval/annotation_tools/StoryBoard.md

 #### Scenario :
  - We write the name of the person used as evidence
- - We show shot of the video
+ - We show shot of the video to annotate
  - We ask to the user:
    * to correct the name
    * to draw a square on the face